This post may contain affiliate links. Please read our disclosure policy.

 Shrimp Étouffée For One!
 A classic Louisiana stew made with juicy shrimp, vegetables, and a simple roux.
 Enjoy over rice for a delightful Cajun meal.

-I was fortunate to have grown up in New Orleans.
-It’s a beautiful city with so much history and tradition.
-One of the things I miss the most, aside from the music, the fabulous people, and of course, Mardi Gras is the food.
-One of my favorite meals and one that I make sure to eat every single time I go back home is Shrimp Étouffée and I’m so happy to share my traditional recipe, in a single serving with you today.
+I was lucky to grow up in New Orleans, a beautiful city full of history and tradition.
+Besides the music, the wonderful people, and Mardi Gras, I miss the food the most.
+One of my favorite dishes is Shrimp Étouffée, and I make sure to have it every time I visit.
+Today, I’m excited to share my traditional single serving recipe with you.

 What Is Étouffée?

-The word “étouffée” is pronounced, “ay-too-fay” and comes from the French word, “étouffér, which means “to smother”.
-In the context of this recipe, it refers to the cooking technique of smothering the shrimp and vegetables in the sauce, which allows the flavors to come together and develop into a rich and savory dish.
+Étouffée (pronounced “ay-too-fay”) comes from the French word “étouffer,” which means “to smother.”
+In this recipe, it refers to cooking the shrimp and vegetables in the sauce, allowing the flavors to meld into a rich and savory dish.

-Shrimp étouffée is a popular version of the dish and if you love crawfish, you might like to try our crawfish étouffée too!
-Both dishes are traditional to Louisiana cuisine.
+Shrimp étouffée is a popular version, and if you love crawfish, you might want to try our crawfish étouffée too!
+Both dishes are staples of Louisiana cuisine.

 Ingredients

-• Shrimp: I prefer using medium or large shrimp in this shrimp étouffée recipe.
+- Shrimp: I prefer using medium or large shrimp in this single serving shrimp étouffée recipe.
 I like to buy shrimp when it’s on sale.
 Another idea is to use frozen.
 When you cook for one, it’s a good idea to keep a bag of frozen shrimp in your freezer.
 It makes meal prep easy.
+If you’ve got extra shrimp, consider using some to make a Shrimp Quinoa Bowl, Shrimp Fettuccine, BBQ Shrimp, or Shrimp Tacos.

 The Best Shrimp For Étouffée